aleshaleksey/fansys23/races.md

   - A single template level can increase fly or cosmic speed by no more than 20ft or 40ft respectively.
 - A passive or active (C class) ability with no prerequisites (eg water breathing).
 - Gain one of the following senses: "heat-sense", "keen-senses: Sight".
-  -When this enhancement is a graded ability (eg "[Heat Sense](abilities.md#heat-sense-i-v)"), it is always taken at 2nd level (eg "Heat Sense II").
+  - When this enhancement is a graded ability (eg "[Heat Sense](abilities.md#heat-sense-i-v)"), it is always taken at 2nd level (eg "Heat Sense II").
 In this case increasing it by a further level costs a single point.
 - Remove the "sleep" necessity.

 #### Three template points: